Post2Fix/TerminAWake/README.md

 ## Setup the app

-We made it super easy for anyone to setup, even if you never used a terrminal.
+We made it easy for non Terrminal users.

 ### Save the app to your Downloads folder